PabloLorenzo123/bodybuilding-forum/README.md

 The frontend is CSS, Html and JS, using the Bootstrap library.
 The database is SQLite.

+### Third parties
+- SQLAlchemy to access the database.
+- Flask-Login to manage user authentication.
+- Flask-moment
+- Flask-migrate to make migrations to the database.

 ## Purpose
-Many fitness enthusiasts are confused by the vast amount of contradiction on social media about trainning.
+Many fitness enthusiasts a.k.a 'gymrats' are confused by the vast amount of contradiction on social media about trainning.
-This Webpage tries to make this a little bit easier, by offering education about how each muscle works and where it is located, and also providing exercises to train them.
+This Webpage tries to make this a little bit easier, by offering education about how each muscle works and where it is located, and also providing a list of exercises to train them.

 In this app is integrated a search system that look for studies about the topic the user want to learn about related to strength trainning.

 Users can discuss different topics on the Forum.

 ## Article search
 This app has a search input field in the homepage, that allow users to get articles related to what they ask for in the context of strength trainning.